 Development of historical understanding of English, American, and other Anglophone literary and expository traditions and their antecedents

-Students completing the major should be able to identify larger historical and cultural contexts in which individual texts or groups of texts may be situate, and they should be able to narrate the relationship of texts or groups of texts to each other and to important historical and cultural developments.
+Students completing the major should be able to identify larger historical and cultural contexts in which individual texts or groups of texts may be situated, and they should be able to narrate the relationship of texts or groups of texts to each other and to important historical and cultural developments.